niolabs/docs/block_tests.rst

 n.io Modules
 ------------

-NIOBlockTestCase configure some n.io modules by default: logging, scheduler, security and threading.
-If your block is using any other n.io modules then they you need to specify that.
+NIOBlockTestCase configures the following n.io modules by default: ``['logging', 'scheduler', 'security', 'threading']``.
+If your block test case needs to use any other n.io modules then you need to specify that by implementing the ``get_test_modules`` method.

-For example, when your block uses persistence:
+For example, if your test case uses persistence:

 .. code-block:: python

     class TestBlock(NIOBlockTestCase):

         def get_test_modules(self):
-            return self.ServiceDefaultModules + ['persistence']
+            return super().get_test_modules() + ['persistence']

-You can override the default configuration of modules with get_module_config_*:
+You can override the default configuration of modules by implementing ``get_module_config_*``.
+The following example will ensure that the test case uses the ``default`` implementation of the persistence module.

 .. code-block:: python